 4.16

-Co-develop a B.C.-specific fiscal framework, in partnership with First Nations, Métis, and Inuit, and in consultation with key Indigenous organizations, to support and move forward with jurisdiction over child and family services.
+Co-develop a B.C.-specific fiscal framework, in partnership with First Nations, Métis and Inuit, and in consultation with key Indigenous organizations, to support and move forward with jurisdiction over child and family services.

-Ministry of Children and Family Development
+Lead Ministry: Children and Family Development

 Year started